Creative Stoke

 DIY ?

 Many parts of Stoke-on-Trent abound in affordable substantial Victorian warehouse/school/church/library/etc. buildings, often empty.
-Burslem & Stoke town/Fenton/Boothen are good hunting areas.
+Burslem & Stoke town and into Boothen are good hunting areas.
 Or you could look further afield to the more expensive towns of Newcastle-under-Lyme and Leek.
 Take your pick and make a formal approach to the owner; they may be glad to have it occupied on a short-let & for a nominal rent!
 That will enable you to "try before you buy", and give you time to detect any problems and pitfalls.

 EVENT VENUES, suitable for arts & design events:

 :: Stoke Film Theatre - a modern 212-seat purpose-built art cinema, just around the corner from Stoke's main train station.
 Good screening venue, and there are suitable follow-on meeting rooms on the first floor of the University Library, opposite.
-The cinema is always open to the public; it's not limited just to University students.
+The cinema is open to the public; it's not just limited to University students.

 :: Moat House Hotel - a modern four-star hotel on Festival Park.
 The leading business conference centre in the city.

 :: Keele University Conference Centre & Art Gallery.
-Keele currently (Spring 06) has an Arts Development Officer for the university, John Rhodes.

 :: Britannia Stadium - the brand-new football stadium for Stoke City FC.
-Has also hosted large music concerts, and the conference facilities often host smaller trade expo's - such as 2002's two-day Digital Photography expo.
+Has also hosted large music concerts, and the conference facilities often host smaller trade expos - such as 2002's two-day Digital Photography expo.

 :: Burslem School of Art - friendly venue, classic building, in the middle of a historic town.
 Recently had a £1.2m refurbishment.
 Has meeting rooms & large studios upstairs which are suitable for workshop events of up to 50 people.